Mount Mary University: Undergraduate programs

-Mount Mary's core curriculum is based on the human search for meaning.
-The core curriculum consists of studies in philosophy/theology, communication/math, humanistics, literature/fine arts, and science.
+Mount Mary's core curriculum consists of studies in philosophy/theology, communication/math, humanistics, literature/fine arts, and science.
 The core courses "provide breadth within the liberal arts by allowing students to construct an understanding of the perspectives that each of the disciplines offers in each person's lifelong search for meaning."

 In addition to the core curriculum, undergraduate students select a major in which to specialize.
 Mount Mary launched the first four-year fashion design and merchandising degree program in the nation in 1965.
 The most popular majors currently at Mount Mary are dietetics, fashion design, fashion merchandise management, interior design, occupational therapy, and social work.

 Several Mount Mary undergraduate programs are accredited by their fields' accreditation body.
 The social work undergraduate degree program was the first private college in Wisconsin to have its baccalaureate program accredited by the Council on Social Work Education, and continues to be accredited today.
 The interior design program has been accredited by the Council for Interior Design Accreditation since 1986.
 Mount Mary's undergraduate dietetics program is accredited by the Academy of Nutrition and Dietetics' Accreditation Council for Education in Nutrition and Dietetics.
 The occupational therapy program has been accredited by the American Occupational Therapy Association's Accreditation Council for Occupational Therapy Education since 1943.